This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Learn to Identify the Plant

-You’ll find that poison ivy has one large leaf with two smaller leaves at the base.
+You’ll find that poison ivy has one large leaf with two smaller leaves at the base of the stem.
 Poison ivy is also a vine-like plant that climbs upwards on trees and other surfaces found in nature.
+It can also grow in the form of shrubs.

 What Does Poison Ivy Rash Look Like?

-It’s important to know what the rash looks like.
-Most people that have touched Poison Ivy have raised red skin that’s very itchy.
+It’s important to know what the symptoms of poison ivy look like.
+Most people that have touched Poison Ivy have raised red skin that’s very itchy or sensitive, a kind of contact dermatitis.
+Exposure can also cause blisters, swelling, and can sometimes lead to infection or pus.

 The rash won’t usually spread unless the oil from poison ivy touches other areas of your body.
 It’s rather itchy and while this may be uncomfortable you can usually treat the rash at home.

-However, if you’re having an extreme response such as difficulty breathing or you have a fever higher than 100 degrees Fahrenheit you should seek medical advice immediately.
+However, if you’re having an extreme response such as difficulty breathing (which can be a result of inhaling smoke from burning poison ivy) or you have a fever higher than 100 degrees Fahrenheit you should seek medical attention immediately.

 How to Soothe the Rash

-You may use calamine lotion to help soothe the rash, as well.
+You may use calamine lotion or a similar over-the-counter topical treatment to help soothe the itch, as well.
+When all else fails, try some cool, wet compresses.
 These various ways to soothe the rash are not used to treat the rash; rather they help ease the symptoms such as itchiness or swollen skin.

 Poison Ivy Rash Treatments